vanvalenlab/kiosk-console/README.md

 1. Once the Kiosk has started, select the configuration option for your chosen cloud provider, either Amazon or Google, and fill out the configuration values as needed. ( If using Google, follow the provided link in a browser.)
 Once the Kiosk has been configured for a cloud provider, the word `(active)` will appear next to that cloud provider's configuration option in the Kiosk menu.
 2. With the Kiosk configured for the appropriate cloud provider, select the `Create` option from the Kiosk's main menu to create the cluster on the chosen cloud provider.
 This may take up to 10 minutes.
 Cluster creation is done when you see `Cluster Created` followed by `---COMPLETE---` printed to the terminal.
 If you see `---COMPLETE---` with some error text immediately preceding it, cluster creation failed.
 3. Go to the cluster frontpage in your browser.
-(Currently, the most efficient way to find the public IP address of your cluster is to select `Shell` form the Kiosk's main menu and paste the following command into the terminal: `kubectl describe service --namespace=kube-system ingress-nginx-ingress-controller` and then find the IP address listed in the `LoadBalancer Ingress` field of the output.)
+(Currently, the most efficient way to find the public IP address or URL of your cluster is to select `Shell` form the Kiosk's main menu and paste the following command into the terminal: `kubectl describe service --namespace=kube-system ingress-nginx-ingress-controller` and then find the IP address or URL listed in the `LoadBalancer Ingress` field of the output.)

 ## Kiosk shutdown